thomaserlang/delphi-json/README.md

 # JSON parser for Delphi

 ## Why?
-Didn't like the other Delphi JSON parser out there.
+Didn't like the other Delphi JSON parsers out there.
 They seemed too complicated, for something as simple as JSON.

 So this is my go at it.